a-mostafa114/macro-project/README.md

 ## Forecasting Output
 The variables `um` and `sm` represent inflation forecasts under different economic scenarios.
-These forecasts provide insights into how macroeconomic shocks influence future inflation trends.
+These forecasts provide insights into how macroeconomic shocks influence future inflation trends. at the end you should embed um predictions into excel file to demonstrate excel plots.